Iraqi invasion of Kuwait

+Background

+Iran–Iraq War and Iraqi debt to Kuwait

 When the Iran–Iraq War broke out, Kuwait initially stayed neutral and also tried mediating between Iran and Iraq.
 In 1982, Kuwait along with other Arab states of the Persian Gulf supported Iraq to curb the Iranian Revolutionary government.
-In 1982–1983, Kuwait began sending significant financial loans to Iraq.
+In 1982–1983, Kuwait began extending significant financial loans to Iraq.
 Kuwait's large-scale economic assistance to Iraq often triggered hostile Iranian actions against Kuwait.
 Iran repeatedly targeted Kuwaiti oil tankers in 1984 and fired weapons at Kuwaiti security personnel stationed on Bubiyan island in 1988.
 During the Iran–Iraq War, Kuwait functioned as Iraq's major port once Basra was shut down by the fighting.
 However, after the war ended, the friendly relations between the two neighbouring Arab countries turned sour for several economic and diplomatic reasons that culminated in an Iraqi invasion of Kuwait.

-By the time the Iran–Iraq War ended, Iraq was not in a financial position to repay the US$14 billion it borrowed from Kuwait to finance its war and requested that Kuwait forgive the debt.
-Iraq argued that the war had prevented the rise of Iranian hegemony in Kuwait.
-However, Kuwait's reluctance to pardon the debt strained the relationship between the two countries.
-In late 1989, several official meetings were held between the Kuwaiti and Iraqi leaders, but they were unable to break the deadlock between the two.
+By the time the Iran–Iraq War ended, Iraq was not in a financial position to repay the US$14 billion it had borrowed from Kuwait to finance its war and requested that Kuwait forgive the debt.
+Iraq argued that the war had prevented a possible rise of Iranian hegemony over Kuwait.
+Kuwait's unwillingness to write off the debt strained the relationship between the two countries.
+In late 1989, several official meetings were held between Kuwaiti and Iraqi leaders, but did not result in an agreement.